Divorce

 Choosing to work with an experienced Texas divorce attorney will help you navigate this complicated process.

-How to Proceed with the Divorce
+How to Proceed with the Divorce in Texas

 1. Mediation

 Mediation is a good option if you think you and your spouse can eventually come to some sort of agreement.
 A mediator will help you both navigate your marital issues.
 It’s a good idea to have a third party help you both navigate through this difficult time.
-It is even an option to speak with your divorce attorney who can give you advice on the best way to set up a mediation with a spouse who does not want a divorce.
+It is even an option to speak with your divorce attorney, who can give you advice on the best way to set up a mediation with a spouse who does not want a divorce.

 2. Request a Default Judgment